tinyCodes1/addjs/readme.md

 - saveData ...save string
 - getData ... to get saved string

-further details of functions can be found in typescript namespace.
+further details of functions can be found in typescript namespace in previous section.

 ## Sample app:
 ---